top of page

 Those who don't understand trauma will do more harm than good... and the dog will pay the price.

-Truly modifying a dog's behavior, especially for fearful, traumatized, or PTSD-affected dogs, is complex, nuanced, and far beyond what most trainers are equipped to handle.
 Traditional methods assume there’s a baseline of socialization or are motivated by food, toy, or affection.
 But for most former research dogs, none of that applies.

 When you start looking into dog training, here’s what you’ll typically find, and why it fails former research beagles.